kodekloudhub/community-faq/docs/course-faq/kubernetes/csr-john-johndeveloper.md

 ## See Also

-This [video](https://www.youtube.com/watch?v=I-iVrIWfMl8) and this [blog post](https://articles.adityasamant.dev/blog/kubernetes/kubectl-auth-can-i/) created by one of our students.
+This [video](https://www.youtube.com/watch?v=I-iVrIWfMl8) and this [blog post](https://articles.adityasamant.dev/blog/kubernetes/kubectl-auth-can-i/) created by one of our [Kubestronaut](https://www.cncf.io/training/kubestronaut/) qualified students.